Emurasoft/emurasoft.github.io/en/dlg/properties/file/index.md

 ## Except for Binary Files check box

-Disables thePrompt at Inconsistent Newline Characters option if Binary (ASCII View) is selected for the encoding.
+Disables the **Prompt at Inconsistent Newline Characters** option if Binary (ASCII View) is selected for the encoding.

 ## Show File Name with Full Path check box